Helping you free your child of an eating disorder

 Logic doesn’t work when you're trying to get your child to eat

 When we are scared (and our children are scared at each meal), our brain cannot engage with intellect or aspirations.
-We are thrown in a state of fight, flight or freeze, which prioritises safety (see my short YouTube video on this subject.)
+We are thrown into a state of fight, flight or freeze, which prioritises safety (see my short YouTube video on this subject.)

 [End of extract from the chapter]